Page navigation

 Location of employmentPercentage of graduates

 Zoology graduates were employed in various locations across the UK.
-The North West accounted for the largest proportion at 14.3%, while the South East emerged as the second most common location.
-Additionally, a few individuals secured jobs in Cornwall, the City of Bristol and Devon, making the South West an appealing destination for zoology graduates.
+The North West accounted for the largest proportion at 20.5%, while the Scotland emerged as the second most common location.
+Additionally, a few individuals secured jobs in Hampshire and Kent, making the South East an appealing destination for zoology graduates.

 Salaries of zoology graduates